-The Columbia Journal of History (CJH) is Columbia’s premier undergraduate history publication sponsored by the Undergraduate History Council and the History Department.
+The Columbia Journal of History (CJH) is Columbia’s premier undergraduate history publication sponsored by the History Department.
 CJH publishes historical research manuscripts from undergraduate students from across the nation and around the globe.

 Below are the most popular inquires we receive.
 If you do not see your question, please feel free to reach out to us: email@example.com.